Calculation Output Record (calcout)

 Parentheses, Comma, and Semicolon

-The open and close parentheses are supported.
-Nested parentheses are supported.
+The open ( and close parentheses ) are supported to override precedence

-The comma is supported when used to separate the arguments of a binary function.
+The comma , is required to separate the arguments of a function.

-The C language’s question mark operator is supported.
-The format is:
+The C language’s question mark colon ?: ternary operator is supported.

 Expression Examples